cppdk/greeting-rest-service/README.md

 # greeting-rest-service

+## Introduction
 A simple rest service that is developed towards being able to greet you in a number of languages.
-Currently it will only greet you with a "Hallo" which is the Danish, Swedish or Norwegian way to say Hello.
+Currently it will only greet you with a "Hallo" which is the Danish, Swedish or Norwegian way to say "Hello".

+## Working with the service

 Useful Commands
 ---------------